 [Install Location]/WebSphere/AppServer/lib/extfolder.
 If you have a JDBC database driver

 JAR, copy it to this location as well.

-liferay-dxp-osgi-[version].zip: Unzip this file and place its contents in the
+Unzip the OSGi Dependencies ZIP file and place its contents in the

 [Liferay Home]/osgifolder (create this folder if it doesn’t exist).
 This is typically